gumpu/dotfiles/README.md

 # Dot Files

 This is my collection of configuration files (dotfiles).
-It also includes tools to install them in the correct place.
+It also includes a tool to install them in the correct place.
 I have tried to document why I chose each setting.
 Maybe it is of use to someone else too.

 ## Context